Salford School of Arts, Media and Creative Technology

 In a nutshell

-Through our BA hons Costume Design course, we’ll prepare you to enter the costume industry as an experienced designer and maker.
-You’ll learn how costume designers deliver briefs through mirroring industry practice.
-You’ll analyse, interpret and learn how to apply research skills to generate creative concepts for characters and production scripts used for on screen and live productions.
-You’ll get to grips with the practical elements of costume design through our studio-based learning and context-based modules.
+From the first year of this Costume Design degree course, you'll learn how costume designers deliver briefs by mirroring industry practice.
+You'll analyse, interpret, and learn how to apply research skills to generate creative concepts for characters and develop creative ideas from production scripts used for on-screen and live productions.
+Our students have previously worked on live briefs with the Sun and Moon Theatre Company in Shanghai, China; Flux Moving Science; and Bolton Little Theatre.

 - Develop the skills you need to work in costume and wardrobe supervision, music video design and styling, and museums and heritage events.